-According to the Law on Investments in the Kyrgyz Republic, investments shall not be subject to expropriation (nationalization, requisition, or other equivalent measures, including actions or omissions by the government bodies of the Kyrgyz Republic which have resulted in forced withdrawal of investors’ funds or in depriving them of an opportunity to gain on the investments’ results), except as provided by Kyrgyz laws when such expropriation is in the public interest and is carried out on a non-discriminatory basis and pursuant to a proper legal procedure with the payment of timely, appropriate and feasible reparation of damages, including lost profit.
+According to the Law on Investments in the Kyrgyz Republic, investments shall not be subject to expropriation, except as provided by Kyrgyz laws when such expropriation is in the public interests and is carried out on a non-discriminatory basis and pursuant to a proper legal procedure with the payment of timely, appropriate and feasible reparation of damages, including lost profit.

-In April 2016, the government of the Kyrgyz Republic expropriated four Uzbek-owned resorts on Lake Issyk-Kul and announced plans to do the same to several Kazakh-owned resorts in the same area as a result of failing to pay government-mandated contributions to the Kyrgyz Social Fund.
-The resorts trace back to the Soviet Union, when the neighboring socialist republics of Uzbekistan and Kazakhstan built resorts to help boost the region’s tourism potential.
-The Law on Investment specifies that the amount of reparation shall be equivalent to the fair market price of the expropriated investment, and that the reparation must be feasible and shall be payable in a freely convertible currency within the term agreed on by the parties.
-However, Post is unaware of the financial terms of the aforementioned acts of expropriation.
-The Kyrgyz Government’s efforts to resolve the dispute in December 2017 resulted in the return of the resorts to Uzbekistan and an extension of the properties’ rental agreements.
-In response, the Kyrgyz Government required that its Uzbek counterpart agree to withdraw their claim filed in international arbitration courts, improve infrastructure at the resorts, and implement a policy establishing that 80 percent of resort employees be Kyrgyz citizens.
+In April 2016, the government expropriated four Uzbek-owned resorts on Lake Issyk-Kul on the grounds of the claimant’s failure to make payment to the Kyrgyz Social Fund.
+Post has no information on whether fair market value compensation was offered following expropriation.
+(Note: The Kyrgyz Law on Investment specifies that the amount of reparation shall be equivalent to the fair market price of the expropriated investment, and that the reparation must be feasible and shall be payable in a freely convertible currency within the term agreed on by the parties.
+End Note.)
+In December 2017, the Kyrgyz Government returned the resorts to the claimant and extended the temporary rental of the lands on the basis that the claimant withdrew its claim filed to international arbitration, improved infrastructure at the resorts, and guaranteed that 80 percent of labor force will be Kyrgyz citizens.

 Both the executive and legislative bodies perpetually discuss how and when to allocate, reallocate, revoke, suspend, and otherwise handle mining licenses.
-At the Security Council meeting in January 2019 President Jeenbekov specifically criticized the corruption associated with the issuance of mining licenses.
+In January 2019 President Jeenbekov called the issuing of mining licenses the most corrupt in the government.
 Foreign investors have the right to compensation in the case of government seizure of assets.
 However, there is little understanding of the distinction between historical book value, replacement value, and actual market value, which brings into question whether the government would provide fair compensation in the event of expropriation.